-During recent past years, some parishes predominantly use the musical settings for the Mass of Christ, the Savior.
-Typically, Catholic parish churches utilize at least 4 differing Mass settings (which generally coincide with the changing liturgical calendar season during the liturgical year: Advent, Christmas, Ordinary Time, Lent, Holy Week and Easter).
+Over recent years, the OLV Parish has been predominantly using the Mass of Christ, the Savior Mass setting.
+Typically, Catholic parish churches utilize at least 4 differing Mass settings (which generally coincide with the changing liturgical calendar season/year: Advent, Christmas, Ordinary Time, Lent, Holy Week and Easter).

-In order to better hear, experience and embrace the plethora of the universal Catholic Church's musical treasures, the St. Michael Parish worship community over the future years, will delve into the Mass of Creation and other varied, Mass music settings.
+In order to better experience the plethora of the Catholic Church's musical treasures, starting the weekend of September 30/October 1, 2017, we will begin transitioning into the Mass of Creation Mass music setting.